 During the program, you will undertake up to 880 hours of supervised clinical practice in a range of clinical settings that include hospitals and a variety of health care organisations.

-In 2023 entry required an ATAR of 78 or higher, Year 12 English and one of Biology, Physics, or Chemistry.
-The annual tuition fees are $5,640 in 2023.
-2024 fees are yet to be advised.
+In 2024, an ATAR of 78.00 or higher is required for entry at UQ.
+Entry requirement includes Queensland Year 12 (or equivalent) General English subject (Units 3 & 4, C).
+It is strongly recommended that students undertake one of Queensland Year 12 (or equivalent) Biology, Physics, or Chemistry.
+The annual tuition fees in 2024 are $6,146.
+2025 fees are yet to be advised.
 Head to the UQ website for more information.

 Griffith University